 - Donated money to help feed the homeless in Westchester

-the Neonatal and maternity center at W.P.
-Hospital and the Children’s
+the benefit of the Neonatal and maternity center at W.P.
+Hospital and

 - The Ecumenical Food Pantry

 - Hospice Program of the White Plains Medical Center